slatedocs/slate/source/includes/_tests.md

 display-ids | filter tests with display-ids (separated by commas) |
 name_exact | filter by test name exact match; case sensitive! |
 name_like | filter by test name: case insensitive, phrase can be inside the name |
+relationships | shows entities linked to tests, should be equal to true  |

 * none of the parameters are required.
 If you combine multiple parameters, it will do AND